jzh001/When2Fly/README.md

     ```bash
     ./start-all.sh
     ```
    This will start both the backend and frontend servers.
+If you encounter any errors, perform `npm install` in the frontend and backend folders, and try the shell command from the root folder again.

 2. **Access the Web Application:**
    - Open your browser and go to [http://localhost:5173](http://localhost:5173).